micahwoods/atcweb3/content/post/a-golfers-paradise/index.md

 {{< figure src="tokyo_sepia.jpg" caption="Tokyo Golf Club in recent years." >}}

 > But the real kick of the day for me was to listen to the Babe and Lefty discussing a hundred subjects in the baseball world while we motored out and in.
 Wish I had a stenographer present.
-After the game we had to sit on the steps of the Club, with our caddies behind us, and talk for the newsreels.
+After the game we had to sit on the steps of the Club, with our caddies behind us, and talk for the newsreels [see video clip from this day [on YouTube](https://youtu.be/MwoA6ocoQdM)].
 Suddenly and unexpectedly told to say something, I observed, so far as I can remember, "Well Babe, it's fine to see you in Tokyo.
 I don't know if you realize what distinguished company you are in to-day.
 Mr. Akaboshi, champion of the Tokyo Golf Club, and---the worst golfer in the world---myself."

 > The Babe responded nobly that he must dispute that title with me as he had been in every blankety-blank trap on the course.
 He had.
 But he always got out with his first explosion shot, while I didn't.
 Of course the personnel and caddies at the Club were thrilled to the core, and I presented the Babe to such players as we met on the course; "Pleased to know you," said the Bambino.
 Of course all Japan has gone wild over him.
 He is a great deal more effective Ambassador than I could ever be.

 {{< figure src="hawks.jpg" caption="Baseball remains a popular sport in Japan.
-This is at a Softbank Hawks game in Fukuoka; the Hawks have won the Japan Series 5 times in the past 8 years, including in 2017 and 2018." >}}
+This is at a Softbank Hawks game in Fukuoka." >}}

 > February 1, 1937